vmware-tanzu/secrets-manager/docs/_pages/0980-release-management.md

 ## Creating a Local Deployment

-Follow these steps to build **Aegis** from scratch and deploy it to your local **Minikube** cluster, to experiment it with your workloads.
+Follow these steps to build **VSecM** from scratch and deploy it to your local **Minikube** cluster, to experiment it with your workloads.

 ```bash